bbauska/LFS173x/README.md

 be an improvement, but still leaves everyone \"fending for themselves\" in determining trust.
 They have better data, but it's still an effort.

-## Governance: Trust the Issuer, Trust the Verifier, Trust the Holder (2) {#governance-trust-the-issuer-trust-the-verifier-trust-the-holder-2 .unnumbered}
+## Governance: Trust the Issuer, Trust the Verifier, Trust the Holder (2)

 Going further, we expect to see implementations of community managed registries of trusted entities, a construct that Trust over IP